-- Internal assessment Achievement and unit standards. - External Assessment of exam topic covered- Properties and Management of Soil
+- Internal assessment Achievement and unit standards. - External Assessment of exam topic covered- Soil properties

-• The course may include some farm trips and field days and students will be required to contribute towards the costs of these.
+The course may include some farm trips and field days and students will be required to contribute towards the costs of these.

-Mrs L. Murray Imurray@bmc.school.nz
+Mrs L. Murray lmurray@bmc.school.nz